Last Updated on December 21, 2021 by melissanreynolds

 - You can impact your quality of life.

-Treating Fibromyalgia: Manuals
+Introduction to Fibromyalgia: The Manuals

 I wrote about My Top Five Books for Fighting Fibromyalgia in this post.
 Start with Dr Teitelbaum and Dr Liptan – both of these doctors have Fibromyalgia themselves and treat people with Fibromyalgia.